nickyeolk/info_retrieve/README.md

 # GoldenRetriever - Information retrieval using fine-tuned semantic similarity
 ## GoldenRetriever is part of the HotDoc project, which provides a series of open-source AI tools for natural language processing.
-They are part of the [AI Makerspace program](https://makerspace.aisingapore.org/)
+They are part of the [AI Makerspace program](https://makerspace.aisingapore.org/).
+Please visit the [demo page](https://goldenretriever.azurewebsites.net/) where you will be able to query a sample knowledge base.
 Framework for a information retrieval engine (QnA, knowledge base query, etc)
 Step 1: The knowledge base has to be separated into documents.
 Each document is an indexed unit of information e.g. a clause, a sentence, a paragraph.
 Step 2: The clauses (and query) are encoded with the same encoder (Infersent, Google USE, Google USE-QA)